vishnusinghvishnu535-debug/Induction-programme/README.md

 The day concluded on a joyful note, filled with laughter, learning, and a sense of accomplishment—making Day 2 both memorable and impactful.

+## Day-3 (4/08/2025)
+📅 Day 3 Highlights – Orientation Week
+The third day of the induction programme unfolded with a series of impactful sessions designed to inspire, inform, and ignite curiosity among students.

+### Causmic Club Introduction
+The day began with an energetic session led by the Causmic Club, where members shared insights into their roles and responsibilities.
+They elaborated on how the team collaboratively organizes large-scale campus events, secures sponsorships, and maintains professional relationships with sponsoring organizations.
+The club emphasized key values such as teamwork, leadership, creativity, and strategic planning.
+Students gained a behind-the-scenes look at how events are conceptualized, executed, and sustained through effective communication and resource management.

+### Universal Human Values – II by Dr. Priya Darshini
+In the second session, Dr. Priya Darshini Ma’am delivered a soul-enriching lecture on Universal Human Values – II.
+She spoke about the importance of living a life rooted in happiness, peace, and harmony.
+Her message encouraged students to move beyond materialistic desires—such as fashion, gadgets, and external appearances—and instead focus on nurturing inner values and emotional well-being.
+To reinforce this, she assigned a reflective activity: students were asked to document their daily routines, identify what excites them, and explore what truly brings them happiness.

+### Mechanical Engineering Orientation by Prof. Jaswant Singh
+The final session of the day was conducted by Prof. Jaswant Singh, who introduced students to the fundamentals of Mechanical Engineering.
+He discussed the branch’s core principles, its relevance in modern industry, and the diverse career paths it offers.
+The session included an interactive discussion on why students chose mechanical engineering, helping them connect personal interests with academic goals.
+Prof. Singh also highlighted the growing importance of basic coding knowledge in the field, explaining how computational skills are becoming essential for innovation and design in mechanical systems.